 The busiest time of the day is between 11:00 am – 2:00 pm.

 Visitors in Wheelchairs

 A visitor arriving in a wheelchair can enter the cave providing the following conditions are agreed to.

 - ① After reaching the two-thirds point of the journey (just before the underground lake), which is where the staircase starts, you must return by the same route (partly in reverse mode) to the cave entrance.

-② Before starting, you must change to our wheelchair in the office, because it is impossible for a normal wheelchair to negotiate some of the cave's very narrow passages.
+- ② Before starting, you must change to our wheelchair in the office, because it is impossible for a normal wheelchair to pass some of the narrow passages in the cave.

 Toilets for the Disabled

-One is located within the park, and the other is on the second floor of the Tourist Center.
+One is located within the park, and the other is on the second floor of the Resthouse.

 Lending Walking Sticks

 The Ryusendo office also lend walking sticks to make it easier to walk in the cave.